JPEGMafia: 2023–present: Scaring the Hoes and I Lay Down My Life for You

-On January 15, 2023, Hendricks made a hint on his social media that he's working on a collaborative project with fellow rapper, Danny Brown.
+On January 15, 2023, Hendricks made a hint on his social media that he was working on a collaborative project with fellow rapper, Danny Brown.
 On January 20, 2023, Hendricks officially announced three albums will be dropping the same year.
 On February 10, 2023, Hendricks announced on his Twitter that the collaborative project with Danny Brown was finished, and is working on his second album for the year.
-On February 28, 2023 on The Danny Brown Show, both Hendricks and Brown announced that their collaborative project is named Scaring the Hoes Vol. 1, and played a sneak peek of the first single on the project.
-On March 13 2023, the first single of the project called Lean Beef Patty was released to streaming services, and Hendricks announced that the collaborative project is set to release on March 24, 2023.
+On February 28, 2023, on The Danny Brown Show, both Hendricks and Brown announced that their collaborative project is named 'Scaring the Hoes Vol. 1' (although the "Vol. 1" is absent from the title on streaming services other than Bandcamp), and played a sneak peek of the first single on the project.
+On March 13, 2023, the first single of the project called "Lean Beef Patty" was released to streaming services, and Hendricks announced that the collaborative project was set to release on March 24, 2023.
+The second single "Scaring the Hoes" was released to streaming services along with a music video.
+Three days later, the album was released.
+On July 11, 2023, an EP of songs that did not make the cut for the album titled, Scaring the Hoes: DLC Pack, which includes four tracks, was released on streaming services.